rpmuller/MolecularIntegrals.jl/Notes.md

 For now, removing the generated code, and trying to speed the rest.

+Actually got the regular non-generated code to be much faster than the generated code.
+Much of this came from specifying a type for ao2m[].

 ## 2021-05-06
 Got the code generation working for vrr.
 Doesn't flag any bugs that the vrr code didn't already flag, but it's certainly not